Haridwar - About Haridwar

-Haridwar is the place where people from across the India visit for pilgrimage and to take a holy dip into the holy river Ganges.
-Haridwar is an ancient city & it is one of the most sacred cities in India.
+Haridwar is the destination where people from across the India visit for pilgrimage and to take a holy dip into the holy river Ganges.
+Haridwar city is an ancient and it is one of the most sacred cities in India.
 The diverse nature of the Hindu religion has attracted foreign visitors from all around the world.
 Foreigners always attracted to Haridwar because here they can closely experience India's complex culture, various Hindu rituals and the ancient civilization.

-Haridwar is one of the primary areas where river Ganges emerges from the mountains & enters to the plain areas.
-Lush green forests and crystal clear water of river Ganges & background of mountains create the charming beauty of this holy city.
+Haridwar is one of the primary areas where river Ganges emerges from the mountains and enters to the plain areas.
+Lush green forests and crystal clear water of river Ganges and background of mountains create the charming beauty of this holy city.
 In the evening ghats looks beautiful as hundreds of diyas (lamps) and marigold flowers float and light up the river Ganges.
-The Rajaji National Park is just 10 kms from Haridwar.
+The Rajaji National Park is just 10 km from Haridwar.
 Its an ideal destination for wild life and adventure lovers.If you want to purify yourselves take a holy dip in the water of river Ganges at Haridwar.
 All your sins will be purified.
 This is most common thing which you can hear about Haridwar in all over India.

 Haridwar is an ancient pilgrimage site situated in the foothills of the shivalik range in Garhwal Himalayas.
 Haridwar is welcomes the river ganga to the plain areas.
-Haridwar means gurgling of river Ganges, innumerable temples, groups of monks in saffron clothes, enchanting sounds of vedic hymns & the divine holiness.
+Haridwar means gurgling of river Ganges, innumerable temples, groups of monks in saffron clothes, enchanting sounds of vedic hymns and the divine holiness.

 Haridwar is always place of interest for the researchers because it is one of the oldest living cities in India.
 Haridwar has numerous temples with interesting legacies.
-Maa Ganga after carrying the purity of heaven from the kamandal of Lord Brahma, washing the feet of Lord Vishnu and flowing through the sahastrara of Lord Shiva came on this earth and made Haridwar as it's divine flow area.
+Maa Ganga after carrying the purity of heaven from the kamandal of Lord Brahma, washing the feet of Lord Vishnu and flowing through the sahastra of Lord Shiva came on this earth and made Haridwar as it's divine flow area.
 From time immemorial, Maa Ganga has been doing the duty of absorbing the heat and negativities of this earth.
 Besides and , It is Gateway for the four dhams of Himalayas viz.
-Gangotri, Yamunotri,
+Gangotri, Yamunotri, Kedarnath and Badrinath.

-Haridwar is divided in several small areas such as Mayapur, Ranipur, Jwalapur, Har Ki Pauri, Motichur, Devpura, Bhupatwala, Haipur Kalan, Shivalik Nagar, & Brhampuri.
+Haridwar is divided in several small areas such as Mayapur, Ranipur, Jwalapur, Har Ki Pauri, Motichur, Devpura, Bhupatwala, Haripur Kalan, Shivalik Nagar, and Brhampuri.
 Haridwar is also one of the four places where Kumbh Mela occurs after rotation of every twelve Years and Ardh Kumbh after every six years.
 It is said that drops of Amrit (Elixir) fell in to the Brahmkund of Har-Ki-Pauri, therefore considered that a dip in the Brahmakund.

-It has been proved by archaeological findings that terracotta culture had an existence in Haridwar during 1700 B.C. & 1800 B.C.
-Haridwar has been in people's mind from the period of Buddha to the British arrival & still in the 21st century.
+It has been proved by archaeological findings that terracotta culture had an existence in Haridwar during 1700 B.C. and 1800 B.C.
+Haridwar has been in people's mind from the period of Buddha to the British arrival and still in the 21st century.
 Haridwar was ruled by Maurya Empire from 322 BCE to 185 BCE and later it came under the rule of Kushan Empire according to historical evidences.
 Well-known Chinese traveler Huan Tsang visited India in 629 AD.
 He has mentioned Haridwar in his travel journal.
 At that time Haridwar was part of the kingdom of the King Harshvardhan (590 to 647).
 The city was also invaded by Timur Lang (1336–1405), a Turkish King on January 13, 1399.
 First Sikh Guru, Guru Nanak (1469–1539) bathed at 'Kushwan Ghat' on Baisakhi Day.
 Later in the 16th century Haridwar came under reign of Mughals and emperors like Akbar and Jehangir stamped their dominated here.
 According to Ain-e-Akbari Mughal Emperor, Akbar drank water from the Ganges river collected from Haridwar, which he called 'the water of immortality'.

 Thomas Coryat, an English traveler visited Haridwar during the reign of Jehangir.
-In 18th centaury Haridwar was a port city & it was widely used by ships of East India Company.
+In 18th centaury Haridwar was a port city and it was widely used by ships of East India Company.
 One of the two major dams on the river Ganges is the Bhimgoda Dam.
 It is situated in Haridwar.
 Dam was opened in 1854.
-Haridwar Municipality' was constituted in 1868 including Kankhal & Mayapur.
+Haridwar Municipality' was constituted in 1868 including Kankhal and Mayapur.
 Haridwar was connected with railways by Laksar Railway Station in 1886.
-In 1901, Haridwar has population of 25,597 & Haridwar was a part of the Roorkee tehsil, in Saharanpur district of the United Province.
+In 1901, Haridwar has population of 25,597 and Haridwar was a part of the Roorkee tehsil, in Saharanpur district of the United Province.
 Gurukul Kangri Vishwavidyalaya was established in 1902.
 In 1946 Haridwar was merged in Uttar Pradesh State.

 The legendary King Bhagirath, great grandson of the King Sagar of Suryavanshi clan (an ancestor of Lord Rama), is said that he brought the river Ganga down from heaven, through his long penance of many years, for the salvation of the souls of his 60,000 ancestors from the curse of the sage Kapila.
-The penance was answered & the river Ganges trickled out from Lord Shiva's locks and its ample holy waters rejuvenated the 60,000 sons of King Sagara.
+The penance was answered and the river Ganges trickled out from Lord Shiva's locks and its ample holy waters rejuvenated the 60,000 sons of King Sagara.
 Sage Kapila lived here in his ashram so this place was also known as Kapilsthan.
 The tradition which was established by King Bhagirath is now followed by thousands of Hindu devotees, who bring the ashes of their departed family members, in hope of their salvation by the water of river Ganges.